Kenya Beach Safaris - It's More Than Sun and Sand

 Malindi is 120 kilometres from Mombasa.
 Watamu is nearer at 100 kilometres.
 Lamu is 140 kilometres north of Malindi and 342 kilometres away from Mombasa.
 You get to Lamu by air.
 Diani in the South is only 30 kilometres away from Mombasa.
 That is about half an hour's drive after you cross the Indian Ocean from Mombasa Island at the Likoni channel.

 There are two airports and two airstrips that serve tourists in the region.
 Mombasa and Malindi airports service both local and international flights.
-Malindi Airport and Lamu Airstrip serve the north coast and Diani Airstrip the south coast.
+Malindi Airport and Lamu Airstrip serve the North-Coast and Diani Airstrip the South-Coast.

 Kenya Airways, Ethiopian, South African Airways and Qatar Airways are among the airlines that fly to Mombasa from abroad.
 Chartered airlines from Europe fly to Mombasa and Malindi airports too.

-Further, a new standard gauge railway line provides an excellent overland link between Nairobi and Mombasa.
+You may also travel to the region by road.
+Bus services vary from spartan to luxurious.
+The road trip from Nairobi to Mombasa takes about eight hours.Further, a standard gauge railway line provides an excellent overland link between Nairobi and Mombasa.
 The 495-kilometre-long rail journey between the two cities takes a leisurely five hours and cuts through beautiful landscapes and wildlife parks.

 Kenya Beach Safari Accommodations